NationalSecurityAgency/emissary/DEVELOPING.md

 ### Debugging

 The _emissary_ script allows you to remote debug any command.
-Simply use `DEBUG=true` before the command and it will wait for a remote debugger to attach at port 8000.
+Simply use `DEBUG=true` before the command, and it will wait for a remote debugger to attach at port 8000.
 If you want to change that port, use `DEBUG_PORT` instead.
 For example:
 ```